 NoSQL databases have been around for several years and have become a preferred choice for managing unstructured data.
 InfoQ spoke with four panelists about the current state of NoSQL databases.
 2

 Datastax recently announced DataStax Graph to support graph data models.
 InfoQ spoke with Martin Van Ryswyk from DataStax team about the new product.
+1

 Current enterprise data architectures include NoSQL databases co-existing with RDBMS.
 In this article, author discusses a solution for managing NoSQL & relational data using unified data modeling.
 5

 In this article, Dr. Josiah Carlson, author of the book “Redis in Action”, explains how to use Redis and sorted sets with hashes for time series analysis.
 3